-A cosmological populations of axions can be produced by various mechanisms, but the main ones are: decay of parent particle, decay product of topological defect, thermal population from the radiation bath and vacuum realignment \cite{Marsh:2015xka}.
+A cosmological populations of axions can be produced by various mechanisms, but the main ones are the decay of parent particle, the decay product of topological defect, the thermal population from the radiation bath and the vacuum realignment \cite{Marsh:2015xka}.

 In the case of decay of parent particle, a massive particle with $m_X$, is coupled to axion and decays.
 In all cases $m_X > m_a$ and their decay produces a population of relativistic axions.
-If the decay occurs after the axions decoupled from the SM then they remain relativistic throughout the history of the Universe and become dark radiation \cite{chadhaday2021axion}.
+If the decay occurs after the axions are decoupled from the SM, then they remain relativistic throughout the history of the Universe and become dark radiation \cite{chadhaday2021axion}.

 In the case of decay product of topological defect, two scenarios need to be considered: whether the Peccei-Quinn phase transition occurs during or after inflation.